verdverm/bastet/README.md

 - Sends signed transaction to the chain
 - Demo DApp that works with Bastet

-Demo DApp flow works as with other providers.

 ### Setup

 Make sure you have ganache-cli installed.